• Level of education

 Objectives

-• To give basic notions on traditional and advanced inorganic materials through their synthesis and structure-properties relationships.
+• Provide basic knowledge of traditional and advanced inorganic materials through their synthesis and structure-property relationships.

-• Illustrate the technological importance of traditional and advanced inorganic materials through application examples.
+• Illustrate the technological importance of traditional and advanced inorganic materials through examples of applications.

 Read more